zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-create.md

 ﻿# Resource Create
-The resource create pattern enables a simple, intuitive, and quick customer experience for creating resources.
+The resource create pattern enables a simple, intuitive, and quick experience for creating resources.

 # Context
 Users need to create Azure resources.